GameServerManagers/LinuxGSM-Docs/Support.md

 - https://gameservermanagers.com/wiki

 ### Google
 It is likely that somebody already asked your question before.
-Save time to yourself and everyone else using Google first.
+Save time for yourself and everyone else using Google first.

 > “Google is how I learnt and still learn to use BASH and develop LinuxGSM.” - Daniel Gibbs